torchbox/rca-wagtail-2019/docs/upgrading.md

 ### Check these packages for updates

-**Last tested for wagtail 5.2 upgrade** Comments in the pyproject.toml file may have more detailed information.
+**Last tested for wagtail 6.0 upgrade** Comments in the pyproject.toml file may have more detailed information.

-- wagtail-django-recaptcha

 It is important to replace the usage of the git tags in the pyproject.toml file with the official release version from PyPI as soon as they become available.